tarunguptap/react-node/README.md

 # react-node
-Front-end application created n=in react and backend application created in node
+Front-end application created in react and backend application created in node